 Lower rib fractures and renal laceration in multitrauma

-This 41 year male was involved in a truck rollover accident in a rural area.
-He was intubated and transferred to a tertiary trauma centre.
+Involved in a truck rollover accident in a rural area.
+He was intubated and transferred to a tertiary trauma center.
 A CT trauma series was performed.

 Loading Stack -

 0 images remaining